FranciscoG/retro-frame/README.md

 # "This script should be run in a virtual Python environment."
 # "Would you like us to create and/or use a default one? [y/N]"
 # choose Yes
-# I also chose to installing examples and any other question it asked me
+# I chose Yes for every subsequent question like installing the examples, etc

 sudo reboot
 ```